 By: Jana Greene

 Blessed are those who mourn.
 Hmmm.
-Grieving kind of feels like the opposite of that.
+Grieving sure doesn’t feel like a blessing!

 Mourning and grieving seem nothing like the trappings we equate with blessings.
 It looks nothing like lightheartedness, or joy pressed down and overflowing, It looks and feels like pain.